flowup/knowledge/intern-task-minesweeper.md

 ![image](https://upload.wikimedia.org/wikipedia/en/3/31/Minesweeper_XP.png)

+## Game logic requirements

+- marking possible mines with a flag
+  - `+` using mouse right click for purpose of flag
+- empty fields evaluation
+- end game on explosion
+  - `+` show all the mines on field when game has ended

 ## Requirements
 - generate new project using angular cli ([quickstart](https://angular.io/guide/quickstart))
 - a simple UI that should allow users to generate new map and play it (start new game)